royaurko/google-drive/README.md

 Usage: ./drive.py [Optional options...] &

 Optional Options:
-  -t Time interval between syncs
-  -f Folder to sync
+  -f Path to local folder (default: current folder)

 ```

-* The script will ask you whether this is the first time you are running it, in which case it will attempt to download
+* The script will ask you whether you want to fetch content from Drive to the target folder.
+Note
-the files and folders from remote to your local target directory.
+that this will over write any files in the target folder with conflicting names.

 * The script will not download any folders, subfolders, files that are not owned by you.

-* By default the script monitors the folder where the script is located and the time interval between syncs is 10 seconds.
+* The script will wait while you work locally and make changes to your Google Drive.

+* When you are done, press Ctrl-C to halt the execution of the script.
+Before exiting the script
+will save all changes made locally back to Drive.

 * The script maintains a log file named *log* which is located in the same directory as the script.

-##Implemented so far:

-* Uploading files, folders from local to remote (preserving hierarchy)
-* Updating files changed in local to remote (preserving hierarchy)
-* Deleting remote files, folders deleted locally

-##Todo:

-* Mirror downloads all files regardless of whether it is present locally or not.
-It should only download when it was
-modified remotely at a time later than the last time it was modified locally.

-* Delete files locally when deleted remotely